ASUNARO: Action for Youth Rights of Korea

 The ASUNARO: Action for Youth Rights of Korea (청소년인권행동 아수나로), also known as Asunaro is a youth rights organization based in South Korea.
 The Asunaro was established in 2004 a small forum of the name of Asunaro: Research Forum for Youth Rights, the name was changed to ASUNARO: Action for Youth Rights of Korea in February 2006.

 As Asunaro aims to build an equal, democratic society, there are no central departments or representatives.
 Usually many teams work on a national scale for specific needs, but people in the teams does not represent Asunaro workers and anyone can work in the teams.
 If needed, a few people will be elected and be in charge for the job.

+Asunaro has criticized the long study hours South Korean students face in the South Korean education system.
+The organization provided information for the 2021 Human Rights Watch report on LGBT rights in South Korea.
+In 2022, Asunaro endorsed a statement condemning Russia's invasion of Ukraine.

+In December 2024, after President Yoon Suk-yeol's martial law declaration, Asunaro and fellow youth rights organization Jieum launched a grassroots petition, titled “Declaration on the National Crisis”, that called for Yoon's impeachment.
+More than 52,000 people signed the petition, including 123 advocacy groups.

 Every local branches are at the equal terms.
 Currently, there are 6 local branches, 4 local semi-branches, and several other local communities.

 The name Asunaro originated from the imaginary youth organization in the novel Kibō no Kuni no Exodus by Ryū Murakami.